What to do with sensitive skin?

 • A tight, uncomfortable feeling in response to weather changes.

-Why Sensitive Skin Happens
+Why Skin Becomes Sensitised

-The Right Way to Cleanse Sensitive Skin
+The Right Way to Cleanse Sensitised Skin

 The Everyday Routine